adrian-1990/CI-project-2-JavaScript/README.md

 ### Structure

-* The games hero image tell users what game they are playing.
+* The title lets the user know what game they are playing.

-* Below the hero image will be the rules area, this will allow the players to know all the differant ways they can win and lose during the game.
+* Below the title will be the game rules button.
+If players are intrested in finding out the rules of the game they can press the button and a modal will appear with the rules of the game and how a winner is declared.

-* The five game icons will be below the rules area and this will be interactive.
+* Below the game rules button will be the game area.
+This will contain the game buttons, a result area to declare the round winner and a scoreboard to keep track of who is winning.
+The first player to 5 points wins the round.

-* When a player selects an icon their selection and the computer selection will appear and the winner will be announced.
-There will a scoreboard to keep track of who is winning.
-The first player to win 5 rounds wins the game.
+* When a player selects an icon, their selection and the computer selection will appear in the players choice / opp choice and the winner will be announced.
+There will a

 ### Skeleton